- NY Credits : 2.0

 recognize which credits are refundable and which are nonrefundable,

-identify the rules for claiming the child and dependent care credit, the credit for qualified retirement savings contributions, the child tax credit, the credit for other dependents, residential energy credits, as well as other tax credits applicable to individual taxpayers, and
+identify the rules for claiming the child and dependent care credit, the credit for qualified retirement savings contributions, the child tax credit, the credit for other dependents, residential energy credits, new clean vehicle credit, alternative fuel vehicle refueling property credit, as well as other tax credits applicable to individual taxpayers, and

 determine the American opportunity and lifetime learning education credits, and understand the commonality and differences between the education credits.